 Our quarterly operating results fluctuate based on a variety of factors including, but not limited to, changes in market conditions for ferrous and nonferrous recycled metal and finished steel products, the supply of scrap metal in our domestic markets, and varying demand for used auto parts from our self-service retail stores.
-These factors are influenced, to a degree, by the impact of seasonal changes including severe weather conditions, which can impact the timing of shipments and inhibit construction activity utilizing our products, scrap metal collection at our facilities, and retail admissions at our auto parts stores.
+Certain of these factors are influenced, to a degree, by the impact of seasonal changes including severe weather conditions, which can impact the timing of shipments and inhibit construction activity utilizing our products, scrap metal collection at our facilities, and retail admissions at our auto parts stores.
+Further, trade actions, including tariffs and any retaliation by affected countries, can impact profit on sales of our products and, in certain cases, impede our ability to sell to certain export markets or require us to direct our sales to alternative market destinations, which can cause our quarterly operating results to fluctuate.
+For further information regarding the potential impact of uncertainty in global markets including the impact of tariffs and other trade actions on our business and results of operations, see Part II, Item 1A.
+Risk Factors of this report.

-Executive Overview of Financial Results for the Second Quarter of Fiscal 2018
+Executive Overview of Financial Results for the Third Quarter of Fiscal 2018

-We generated consolidated revenues of \$559 million in the second quarter of fiscal 2018, an increase of 46% from the \$382 million of consolidated revenues in the second quarter of fiscal 2017, reflecting significantly improved market conditions for recycled metals particularly in the export market, and for our finished steel products, compared to the prior year quarter.
-The improved conditions resulted in higher average net selling prices and increased sales volumes for ferrous and nonferrous recycled metal products and finished steel products.
+We generated consolidated revenues of \$652 million in the third quarter of fiscal 2018, an increase of 37% from the \$477 million of consolidated revenues in the third quarter of fiscal 2017, reflecting significantly improved market conditions for ferrous recycled metal, particularly in the export market, and the higher-price environment for our finished steel products, compared to the prior year quarter.
+In the third quarter of fiscal 2018, the average net selling price for ferrous recycled metal at AMR was 31% higher compared to the prior year period, and ferrous sales volumes at AMR were 19% higher compared to the prior year period.
+The average net selling price for our finished steel products in the third quarter of fiscal 2018 increased by 29% compared to the prior year quarter.